matti-82/easy-git/README.md

 ## Installation
 Easy-Git is only available for Linux and Unix.
 Simply create a symlink to **eg** in a directory that is in the PATH variable, e.g. /usr/bin
-To get a list of available commands, simply run eg without parameters.
+To get a list of available commands, run eg without parameters.